Shaaali/identity-apps/docs/guides/get-started/create-organization.md

 # Get started

 First things first!
-To start off, let's create a tenant and add a user to it.
-This tenant will be your own unique space and will contain your users, roles, and applications.
+To start off, let's create an organization and add a user to it.
+This organization will be your own unique space and will contain your users, groups, and applications.

 Let's get you started with Asgardeo!

-## Create a tenant
+## Create an organization

 1. [Sign up](https://asgardeo.io/early-signup) for an Asgardeo account.